by Kiernan Mathews

 Provosts and associate provosts convene at these annual meetings, each according to its sector.
 The opportunities for candid discussion and self-reflection vary; the smaller "summer" or "winter" meetings for academic affairs tend to be better.
 If you are a CAO, you have the power to influence these agendas to put scholars and practitioners in closer proximity when tackling the tough challenges facing faculty leaders.

 Of course, COACHE has been a resource for translating research to practice.
-Now, however, I am opening our doors to institutions who are not (yet!) partners.
-As an evolution of the COACHE "Leaders Workshop" our team ran for 10 years, COACHE is teaming up with the Harvard Institutes for Higher Education on a four-day seminar.
-It's designed for CAOs and their peers to “go back to the classroom” with scholars conducting research to improve the day-to-day business of faculty affairs.
+Now, however, we are opening our doors to institutions who are not (yet!) partners.
+As an evolution of the "Leaders Workshop" which our team ran for 10 years, COACHE has teamed up with the Harvard Institutes for Higher Education to create a three-day "Seminar on Leadership of the Faculty."
+This program is designed for CAOs and their peers to “go back to the classroom” with scholars conducting research to improve the day-to-day business of faculty affairs.

 BOOKS, CHAPTERS & ARTICLES

 There are many excellent readings, published recently, representing the best of scholarship on the professoriate.
-We will add links to some of those on our website.
-These resources have been selected for the time-starved CAO:
+Links to some of those resources may be found on our website.
+The following resources have been selected for the time-starved CAO:

 The authority on faculty roles in governance: Locus of Authority: The Evolution of Faculty Roles in the Governance of Higher Education (2015), by William Bowen and Eugene Tobin (Download the audiobook for your commute.)